1828 Capped Bust Half Dollar

 About This Coin

-The 1828 Capped Bust Half Dollar is a United States half dollar from the Capped Bust Half Dollars 1807-1839 series.
-The obverse features Liberty facing left wearing a mob cap or turban, designed by John Reich who worked as an indentured servant at the Mint, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM within a motto scroll.
+The 1828 Capped Bust Half Dollar is a United States half dollar from the Capped Bust Half Dollars 1807-1839 series — 21st of 32 years in the series.
+In 1828, coins were struck at the Philadelphia Mint with a combined mintage of 15.4 million.
+This ranks 30th of 32 years by total mintage, above the series median of 5.0 million.
+The obverse features Liberty facing left wearing a mob cap or turban, designed by John Reich who worked as an indentured servant at the Mint and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM within a motto scroll.
+Struck during a period of national unity and westward expansion following the War of 1812, as the U.S. grew in confidence and territory.
+Struck in 89.2% silver, 10.8% copper, weighing 13.5 grams, 32.5 mm in diameter, with a lettered: fifty cents or half a dollar edge.
+Across its variants, estimated values range from $111 to $3.7K depending on mint mark, grade, and strike type.
+A notable auction result reached $192K in PR58 grade at Stack's Bowers.
 Designed by John Reich.
-Struck in 89.2% silver, 10.8% copper, weighing 13.5 grams, 32.5 mm in diameter, with a lettered: fifty cents or half a dollar edge.
-Produced at the Philadelphia Mint.
-John Reich's Capped Bust Half Dollar is one of the most variety-rich series in U.S. numismatics, with hundreds of die marriages cataloged in the Overton reference system.
-The large-size type (1807-1836) was succeeded by a reduced-size version (1836-1839) that introduced reeded edges and close-collar striking.
-A cornerstone of U.S. type collecting.
-Overton die varieties provide deep specialization.
-The 1807 is the first year and the 1838-O (only 20 known) is an extreme rarity.

 Value Estimates